-Easy, Delicious And Spicy Prawn Curry.
+Easy, Delicious, And Spicy Prawn Curry.

 Prawns are proof that dynamite comes in small packages.
 These small aquatic creatures are packed with flavour, high in Omega 3 Fatty Acids and protein.
 They are great for immunity building and are a rich source of antioxidants.
-What’s more is that they can be whipped up into curries, fried or even added to plates of pasta and salad.
+What’s more is that they can be whipped up into curries, fried, or even added to plates of pasta and salad.

 Malabar prawn curry is a delicious spice-infused curry that originated along the coastline of South India.
 The use of curry leaves and tamarind is the signature of Malabar cooking.
 Malabar prawn curry originated in Kerala which is fondly known by Malayalees as ‘God’s own country’.
 This is because of the abundance of the land.
-For many vacationers all over India, Kerala is a tropical paradise complete with scenic backwaters, sandy beaches and plenty of coconut trees.
-That’s why most of their dishes have a strong coconut flavour to it.
+For many vacationers all over India, Kerala is a tropical paradise complete with scenic backwaters, sandy beaches, and plenty of coconut trees.
+That’s why most of their dishes have a strong coconut flavour to them.
 No curry is served without the accompaniment of papads.